Skullbock/laravel-skeleton/README.md

 ## Packages

-- https://filamentphp.com/ with a default admin panel
+- https://filamentphp.com/ with a default admin panel and its vite theme
 - https://spatie.be/docs/laravel-translatable with its filament counterpart (https://filamentphp.com/plugins/filament-spatie-translatable)
 - https://spatie.be/docs/laravel-medialibrary and its filament counterpart (https://filamentphp.com/plugins/filament-spatie-media-library)
 - https://github.com/spatie/laravel-login-link with the easy admin login link in locale environments